coachtom21/verify-me-bot/README.md

 - `PATRON_ROLE_ID`: Role ID for Patron members
 - `SMALLSTREET_API_KEY`: API key for SmallStreet database operations
 - `WELCOME_CHANNEL_ID`: ID of the channel for welcome messages (optional)
+- `WALLET_CHANNEL_ID`: ID of the wallet channel for profile commands

 ## Deployment